Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Harvard University

 Harvard prohibits unauthorized drone operations on all university property.
-All flights require approval from the Harvard University Police Department and Environmental Health & Safety.
+Flights require approval from the Harvard University Police Department and Environmental Health & Safety.

-Restrictions: No unauthorized flights on any Harvard property including Harvard Yard, athletic facilities, Business School campus, and all other Harvard-owned or operated properties.
+Restrictions: No unauthorized flights on any Harvard property including Harvard Yard, athletic facilities, Business School campus, and all affiliated properties.

 YesHarvard University Police Department / Environmental Health & Safety